 “I have a plan, my lord,” Beocca whispered, leaning in closer to Alfred.
 “But it is a risky one.
 Are you willing to hear it?”

 Alfred nodded, his eyes shining with determination.
 “I am willing to do whatever it takes to protect my kingdom and my people.
 Tell me your plan.”

 As Beocca outlined his plan, Ealhswith could sense the tension in the room.
 She knew that her husband and Beocca were planning something dangerous, but she couldn’t do anything to stop them.
-She could only sit and wait, hoping that whatever they were planning would be successful and keep her husband safe.
+“Amica mea!
+Seek not to understand that you may believe, but believe that you may understand,” her husband and King had told her so many times.
+Now, she could only sit and wait, hoping that whatever they were planning would be successful and keep her husband safe.

 In the end, Alfred and Beocca’s plan was successful and the Danes were pushed back.
 Ealhswith was relieved, but also felt a sense of resentment towards her husband and Beocca for keeping her in the dark.
 She knew that they were only trying to protect her, but she couldn’t help feeling left out and excluded from the important decisions being made.

 Despite her feelings, Ealhswith continued to support her husband and Beocca, knowing that their secret code language was necessary for the safety of their kingdom.
 She knew that their love for each other and for their people would always outweigh any resentment or hurt feelings.